digitalaidseattle/digital-aid-seattle-website/README.md

 3. In order to work on Sanity components, request to be added to Sanity.io as an administrator, and then populate the respective fields in the .env.local file.

->//Question: can we store these in the example file or is that not secure?

 4. In order to work on Airtable forms, request access to Airtable and create a personal access token

 ## Contributing

->//Question: Do we want to standardize feature branch naming:
->Category/Reference/Description: feature/issue-17/form-updates
->Reference/Description + Category in commit: issue-17/form-updates  git commit -m 'feat: Updated onSubmit to post to both Airtable and Google Sheets'
->//Question: Commits:
->Would we like to establish a convention of squashing commits to a single commit for each feature branch?

 1. Set up local environment.
 2. Ensure access to appropriate accounts: